toluwajosh/applied_python_programming_masterclass/1_advanced_python_programming/object_oriented_programming.md

 ## Class Methods

-We have already used the class method `__ini__`.
+We have already used the class method `__init__`.
 There are many of such predefined methods but we won't cover them here.
 However, we can create our own methods.
 These are just functions that belong to a class.
 Remember {List}.pop(). `pop` is a function of the `List` class so we can call `pop` on a class instance.

 ```python
 class Dog(Animal):